Carterton, Oxfordshire: Public buildings and social provision

-After the Second World War social and leisure provision failed to keep pace with Carterton's rapid expansion: in 1962 there was a midwife but no doctor, chemist, or health visitor, and in the mid 1970s, when there were only three public houses and wholly inadequate shops, public spaces, and playing fields, Carterton was dismissed by one resident as not a town but a "collection of people with no facilities".
-New buildings erected between 1967 and the 1980s, besides schools, included a social centre north of Alvescot Road, built in 1968 on land given two years earlier for a village hall, a health centre, and, in 1986, a branch library.
-A swimming pool was built east of Swinbrook Road in 1974, and in 1981 a football club house was built between Swinbrook and Shilton Roads.
-A youth centre was established in Allandale House by the county council about 1968, and accommodated several community groups in the late 1970s.
-A town hall was built south of Alvescot Road in 1982–3 following adoption of town status a few years earlier, and a new leisure centre and swimming pool was opened in 2003, though more sports and leisure facilities were still felt to be needed.

-By the late 1970s such initiatives were said to be fostering an increased sense of communal identity.
-An annual carnival and outdoor Christmas festivities were attended by several thousand, and annual St George's day celebrations were introduced in 1985.
-Relations between civilians and the RAF, on which the town continued to depend economically, remained less close, encouraging perceptions of two separate communities.
-Nevertheless there were occasional joint activities and some joint societies, the RAF allowing civilians to use some of its leisure and shopping facilities, and cooperating with the chamber of commerce.
-In summer 1974 an outdoor swimming pool opened in Swinbrook Road; it closed in the summer of 2003 as it was uneconomic and the new leisure Centre was to open in November 2003.
+Carterton Town Hall was built south of Alvescot Road in 1982–3.
 With the growth of the village, the small mission church at the central crossroads was replaced in 1963 by the church of St John the Evangelist.
 The link with the mother church of St. Mary's at Black Bourton was kept alive by the donation of one of the bells from the tower.
 This was made by H. Knight of Reading and is dated 1619.

 In the first decade of the 21st century, the new Shilton Park development in Northeast Carterton was built, providing a mix of housing for private ownership and social letting.
 The new St. John's Church of England primary school has been built at Shilton Park and construction of a local shopping centre is now complete.
 A new Memorial Garden has been built near the town to continue the public mourning seen at Royal Wootton Bassett as military repatriations for dead service personnel have now been routed to Brize Norton.